thinkorswim app Charles Schwab rating

 TOS App Features

-One of the first things you’ll notice about the Thinkorswim mobile app is that many tools are easy to reach through clearly labeled menus.
-Navigation is mostly straightforward, and users with different experience levels should be able to work with it comfortably.
+One of the first things you will notice about the thinkorswim mobile app is that many features are available from clearly labeled menus.
+App navigation is mostly intuitive, and investors with different levels of experience should be able to use it effectively.

-The app’s features can be accessed from the main menu, chart screens, or trade entry views.
+The app’s tools can be accessed from the feature menu, chart views, or trade entry screens.

-Whether you are using Thinkorswim’s mobile app on iOS for iPhone, iOS for iPad, Android for smartphones, or Android for tablets, here are some commonly used features you can expect to have access to:
+Whether you are using thinkorswim’s mobile app on iOS for iPhone, iOS for iPad, Android for smartphones, or Android for tablets, here are some of the more commonly used features you can expect:

 • Paper trading